-Now, let’s talk about some practical tips on how to develop a growth mindset and climb that ladder to success that everyone’s been talking about.
+Now, let’s talk about some practical tips on how to develop a growth mindset in adults and climb that ladder to success that everyone’s been talking about.

 Analyze different aspects of your life.
 Asking questions like, who you are, who you want to be and what your values are.
 It may also include identifying things you find particularly challenging, along with your triggers, your setbacks and your strengths.

-Here are two practical techniques that you can make a part of your daily life.
+Here are two practical techniques that you can make a part of your daily routine.